Skip to content

 Picture of a person taking a picture of another person sitting on a barstool with a camera

-Combining critical theory and creative practices, your education in media studies will enable you to understand how media influence the way we perceive and interpret the world.
-We approach media not only as technologies of creating and sharing information but as productive spaces within which power, identity and differences are articulated, negotiated, and challenged.
-In our Graduate Program in Media Studies, you’ll develop analytical and practical skills in and outside of the studio environment to address media’s impact on race, ethnicity, gender, sexuality, and social change.
-Our small classes allow you to work closely with diverse faculty who are experts in areas such as digital media, global communication culture, film, performance, music, and sound.
+Combining critical theory and creative practices, your graduate education in media studies will enable you to understand how media influence the way we perceive and interpret the world.
+In Media Studies, we approach media not only as technologies of creating and sharing information but as productive spaces within which power, identity and differences are articulated, negotiated, and challenged.
+Our small classes allow students to work closely with faculty who are experts in areas such as digital media, global communication culture, film, performance, music, and sound.
+Through guest lectures, internships and collaborative projects, students engage with scholars and industry professionals who lead them to the forefront of media research and innovation.

 Student Work